rachitrajm/Linux-Commands/README.md

 find the environment variables set on a machine

-Display processes started by a user
+display processes started by a user

 kill a process